 Nino Rizio is a Civil Engineer and has been a member of the Board since 2009 when his mother came to live at Lynden.
 Nino is a Director of the family business involved with retail landscaping, installing tiles, pavers and retaining walls and importing natural stones.
 Nino is a member of the Building Committee and has been able to use his contacts to ensure that many of our costs are kept to a minimum.

-Di Harrold joined the Board 1999 and is the current Chairperson.
-Di is a Registered Nurse and has been involved in quality roles in aged care for many years.
+Di Harrold joined the Board 1997 and is the current Chairperson.
+Di is a Registered Nurse and has held positions in management, education and quality during her nursing career.
 Di is a long term resident of Camberwell and is pleased to be able to contribute to the high standard of care that residents of Lynden receive.

 Terry Sullivan is a General Practitioner and has been a member of the Board since 1997.
 Terry is a long-time resident of Boroondara and is able to provide an opinion about many aged care matters based on her experience visiting other residential aged care facilities.